 The Asian Pacific Journal of Cancer Biology's objective is to be a medium of information on the biological basis of cancer, cancer microenvironment, translational cancer research, and all aspects of clinical cancer research across Asia and the Pacific Region and internationally.
 It publishes original research articles, systematic and narrative literature reviews, clinical trial protocols, guest editorials, and letters to the Editor related to the basic science of cancer.
 The editor welcomes contributions from a wide spectrum of the basic science of cancer, especially in the fields of:

-The journal adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, issued by the International Committee for Medical Journal Editors (ICMJE) and the guidelines of the Committee on Publication Ethics (COPE).
+The journal adheres to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, issued by the International Committee for Medical Journal Editors (ICMJE).

 Articles published in the Asian Pacific Journal of Cancer Biology are 'open access'.
 A universally accepted definition of the term is provided in the Bethesda Statement on Open Access Publishing in 2003:

-The article is universally and freely accessible via the Internet, in an easily readable format and deposited immediately upon publication, without embargo, in a PDF format in the Journal's site
+The article is universally and freely accessible via the Internet, in an easily readable format and deposited immediately upon publication, without embargo, in a PDF format on the Journal's site

 The author(s) or copyright owner(s) irrevocably grant(s) to any third party, in advance and in perpetuity, the right to use, reproduce, or disseminate the research article in its entirety or in part, in any format or medium, provided that no substantive errors are introduced in the process, proper attribution of authorship and correct citation details are given, and that the bibliographic details are not changed.
 If the article is reproduced or disseminated in part, this must be clearly and unequivocally indicated.